rionhalili/lm-st-task/README.md

 ```

 # Tools
-* IntelliJ
+* IntelliJ IDEA 2022.2
 * Kotlin 1.7.10
-* Testing: JUnit 5
+* Test framework: JUnit 5
 * Gradle

 # How to run (test) this example?
 Implementation is done through testing.
-According to the challenge it allows to create and use hard coded data e.g
+According to the challenge it allows to create and use hard coded data e.g.
 providing those in a unit test to fully test the inputs and outputs cases, you should run:
 ```
 PaymentCounterTest.kt